 If you want to build for performance and know your way around Magento, look for a managed VPS solution.
 This option will give you the best bang for your buck and at the same time will not leave you completely stranded if something goes wrong.
 The key here is a strong support team and a reliable, solid server environment.

 If you need easy scalability, go with the cloud.
-Our recommendations here are conservative: both AWS and Sonassi offer solid server environment and reasonable pricing for Magento hosting.
+Our recommendations here are conservative: both AWS and Sonassi offer a solid server environment and reasonable pricing for Magento hosting.
 Take a look at Google Cloud and Azure for more alternatives.
 Magento Cloud is also an interesting option if you are looking for a cloud environment that is 100% dedicated to Magento hosting.

 Bear in mind that no matter which hosting solution you choose, it will still require a fair bit of work from a dedicated Magento development team to optimize and configure it in the best way possible.